Vonng/pigsty/docs/PGSQL-DB.md

 # PGSQL Database

-> In this context, Database refer to object create by SQL `CREATE DATABASE`.
+> In this context, Database refers to object created by SQL `CREATE DATABASE`.

 A postgres server can serve multiple databases simultaneously.
 And you can customize each database with Pigsty API.